Screenly/Anthias/README.md

 #### Prompt: Full System Upgrade

-If you've selected **Yes** when prompted for an upgrade &ndash; i.e., "Would you like to perform a full system upgrade as well? (y/N)"
+If you've selected **Yes** when prompted for an upgrade &ndash; i.e., "Would you like to perform a full system upgrade as well?"
 &ndash; you'll get the following message when the installer is almost done executing:

 ```